128technology/docs/docs/concepts_appid.md

 #### Update for SSR version 5.0

-Starting with versions SSR version 5.0, a FIB entry is no longer installed as part of DPI and instead learns domain-names and IP addresses from TLS and maps to hierarchical services using the `domain-name` field.
+Starting with SSR version 5.0, a FIB entry is no longer installed as part of DPI.
+Instead, domain-names and IP addresses are learned from TLS and mapped to hierarchical services using the `domain-name` field.

 ```
 config